yangboz/iStoryBook/README.md

 While CryptoStoryBooks isn’t a digital currency, it does offer the same security:

 each CryptoStoryBook is one-of-a-kind and 100% owned by you.
+(PoS)

 It cannot be replicated, taken away, or destroyed.

-But It can be selled to offline buyers, support printing, drawing.
+But It can be selled to offline buyers, support printing, drawing.(PoW)

 ![CypytoStoryBook](https://raw.githubusercontent.com/yangboz/iStoryBook/master/assets/%E9%AA%91%E5%A3%AB%E5%86%92%E9%99%A9Begin01.png)